-If you’re looking for multi-family property that can serve as a source of income, property investment, or addition to your real estate portfolio, Cardinal Realty Group would be happy to assist you.
+If you’re looking for multi-family property that can serve as a source of income, commercial property investment, or addition to your real estate portfolio, Cardinal Realty Group would be happy to assist you.

 Choosing a Multi-Family Property

 Multi-family properties, also known as multi-family residential or multi-dwelling units, are developments that contain multiple separate residences for two families or more.
 Some examples are apartment buildings, duplexes, and triplexes.